tiangolo/node-frontend/README.md

 docker build -t my-frontend-project:stag --build-arg configuration="staging" .
 ```

+### Testing the Docker image

 * Now, to test it, run:

 ```bash
 docker run -p 80:80 my-frontend-project:prod
 ```

-...if you are running Docker locally you can now go to `http://localhost` in your browser and see your front end.
+...if you are running Docker locally you can now go to `http://localhost` in your browser and see your frontend.

 ## Tips